nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- What kinds of ruins were these?
 Where were they?
 	- What about the Jawas?
 	- I have to leave.
 Goodbye.
-- Dorak
-	- It's just as well.
-You probably couldn't teach me anything.
-	- Who are you?
-What is it you do?
-	- Where is the best hunting?
-	- Why are there fewer wraid?
-	- Who uses battle droids?
-	- How long have you been at this?
-	- What do you want to learn?
-	- What can you tell me about the other hunters?
-	- What makes you say that?
-	- Let's go back to my first questions.
-	- I'm looking for something.
-Who knows this planet best?
-	-  I have to leave.
-Goodbye.
 - Gurke
 	- What if I wanted advice?
 I'm sure you are very smart.
 	- So, can I ask what you do?